DylanMeeus/springboot_jwt_blog/_posts/2015-09-25-incremental-dom.markdown

 ## Conclusion

 The Incremental DOM approach seems to not be as fast as _virtual DOM_ based implementations.
-However, IDOM uses less memory since it doesn't need to mantain a _live_  representation of the DOM.
+However, IDOM uses less memory since it doesn't need to maintain a _live_  representation of the DOM.
 Rather, it uses the _real DOM_ to walk and compare against the new *state*.
 This is great for underpowered devices like low-end phones.

 IDOM's simple API makes it really powerful for targeting template engines.
 Google is working on using it as a backend for [Closure Templates](https://developers.google.com/closure/templates/) and there's also an implementation of React's JSX syntax using a [Babel plugin](https://github.com/babel-plugins/babel-plugin-incremental-dom) so we can expect a lot of other template engines to start using it in the short term.